firstandthird/wordpress-challenge/PROJECT-README.md

 # WordPress Test Project
-The goal of this project is to fix the the broken *example-theme* and develop new layouts based on the provided Figma design.
+The goal of this project is to fix the broken *example-theme* and develop new layouts based on the provided Figma design.

 ## Getting Started and Project Information